 In response, the firm’s management went back to the drawing board, searching for ways to reverse its financial fortunes and become a serious player in the mid-tier of the global legal market.

 Their conclusion?
 International expansion.
 And not in a half-hearted, non-committal sort of way.
-Since 2012 Osborne Clarke has gone hell for leather, tripling its number of offices from six to 18, and more than doubling partner headcount from 121 to 180.
+Since 2012 Osborne Clarke has gone hell for leather, tripling its number of offices from six to 18, and increasing partner headcount from 121 to 180.

 The first step, in March 2012, was disbanding its European alliance with the aim of becoming a standalone European firm.
 It immediately merged with its Spanish and Italian alliance partners Osborne Clarke Spain and SLA Studio Legal Associato, kickstarting the strategy with six offices in Europe (29 March 2012).